KarBryant/FileMason/README.md

 A file organizer CLI tool built with Python that intelligently categorizes and manages files based on their extensions.

 > **⚠️ Project Status:** Currently in active development.
-The Reader service is production-ready with 100% test coverage.
-Classifier service and CLI interface are in progress.
+The Reader and Classifier services are production-ready with 100% test coverage.

 ## 🎯 Purpose

 FileMason automates file organization by reading directories, classifying files into configurable buckets (images, videos, documents, etc.), and preparing them for organized storage.
 Built as a portfolio project demonstrating professional software engineering practices.

+## 🚀 Why I built this

+I started learning Python in August of 2025.
+While learning the fundamentals, I felt like I didn’t have anything meaningful to apply my knowledge to—just a few basic scripts or guided projects.
+I wanted to build something **real**, something that would genuinely push me.

+When I started FileMason, I only had a high-level understanding of architecture and the software development lifecycle.
+This project became my whetstone — the tool I’m using to hone my skills as a junior software developer.

 ## ✨ Features